Circuit quantum electrodynamics: Resonator

-Artificial atoms, Qubits
+Artificial atoms and qubits

 The first realized artificial atom in circuit QED was the so-called Cooper-pair box, also known as the charge qubit.
 In this device, a reservoir of Cooper pairs is coupled via Josephson junctions to a gated superconducting island.
 The state of the Cooper-pair box (qubit) is given by the number of Cooper pairs on the island ($N$ Cooper pairs for the ground state $\mid g \rangle$ and $N+1$ for the excited state $\mid e \rangle$).
 By controlling the Coulomb energy (bias voltage) and the Josephson energy (flux bias) the transition frequency $\omega_a$ is tuned.
 Due to the nonlinearity of the Josephson junctions the Cooper-pair box shows an atom like energy spectrum.
 Other more recent examples for qubits used in circuit QED are so called transmon qubits (more charge noise insensitive compared to the Cooper-pair box) and flux qubits (whose state is given by the direction of a supercurrent in a superconducting loop intersected by Josephson junctions).
 All of these devices feature very large dipole moments $d$ (up to 103 times that of large $n$ Rydberg atoms), which qualifies them as extremely suitable coupling counterparts for the light field in circuit QED.

+Due to the intrinsic nonlinearity of the Josephson junctions, the Cooper-pair box exhibits an atom-like energy spectrum with unequally spaced energy levels.
+This anharmonicity is crucial for selective addressing of specific transitions while avoiding unwanted excitations to higher energy levels, a fundamental requirement for two-level qubit operation.
+The nonlinear inductance provided by the Josephson junction creates an effective potential landscape with discrete quantum energy levels, analogous to the bound states of electrons in natural atoms.

+However, the charge qubit suffers from significant sensitivity to charge noise in the environment, which manifests as fluctuations in the gate voltage and leads to rapid dephasing.
+This fundamental limitation motivated the development of more sophisticated qubit designs that maintain the benefits of Josephson junction nonlinearity while reducing environmental sensitivity.

+Other more recent examples of artificial atoms used in circuit QED include the highly successful Transmon qubits (which exhibit dramatically reduced charge noise sensitivity compared to the Cooper-pair box) and flux qubits (whose quantum state is encoded in the direction of a supercurrent circulating in a superconducting loop interrupted by Josephson junctions).

+The transmon operates fundamentally different from the original charge qubit design.
+This parameter regime leads to exponential suppression of charge dispersion while maintaining sufficient anharmonicity for selective qubit control.
+The transmon has become the workhorse of many leading quantum computing platforms due to its exceptional coherence properties, with recent demonstrations achieving coherence times exceeding 100 μs.